 Additionally, you may want to lock in your rate for your refinance.
 Rate locks guarantee a specific interest rate for a set period.
 You’ll want to make sure you close on your loan before the lock expires so you get the rate you were after.
 Some lenders are offering rate locks for periods longer than the typical 30 to 60 days — possibly up to 90 days or longer — for no extra charge.

 What questions are on a mortgage refinance application?

 Applying for a mortgage refinance is just like applying for a new loan.
-The lender will verify your income and employment information as well as check your credit score and (usually) request a home appraisal.
+The lender will verify your income and employment information, as well as check your credit score and (usually) request a home appraisal.
 The interest rate you qualify for will largely depend on your credit profile (FICO score and debt-to-income ratio).

-So, before you begin the refinance process, make sure your credit score and debt levels are in the optimum range to qualify for the best rate possible.
-Fine-tuning your credit profile can add a couple months or more to your timeline, but it’s worth it if you want to maximize your savings.
+Before you begin the refinance process, make sure your credit score and debt levels are in the optimum range to qualify for the best rate possible.
+Fine-tuning your credit profile can add a couple of months or more to your timeline, but it’s worth it if you want to maximize your savings.

 Featured image by Hero Images of Getty Images.